 This Instant Pot Zuppa Toscana recipe is sure to become a family favorite!
 The classic Olive Garden soup with sausage, bacon, potatoes, kale, and cream is easily made in the electric pressure cooker.

 Back in 2015 I posted my version of the stove-top Zuppa Toscana, and I recently re-published the post with updated photos.
 I figured why not hop on the Instant Pot wagon and make it in there?
-We had a lot of leftovers since I made the soups on the same day, but my husband was definitely happy since this is his favorite soup. 😛
+It's a great way to infuse flavor quickly.

 This recipe is pretty similar to the regular version (tastes practically the same), but sometimes people prefer making things in their electric pressure cooker.
 And why not?
 It frees up your stove.